coddle-cpp/coddle/README.md

 ```

 ### incdir
-Path where library include files are located.
+The path where the library includes files is located.

 Example:
 ```